MDGrey33/Nur/README.md

 ### Todo:
-- Move slack processed ids to sqlite database
+- Dockerize the Solution
-- move away from persist queue due to lack of support in python 3.11
+- Make a module that use assistants in the slack channel
-- Address the multiple processors issue in persist queue that causes a pickle
+  - link slack time stamp to thread id coming from the response in a database table.
-- Address idempotency in sync-up QnA to confluence
+  - When receiving a feedback match the slack timestamp to the thread ID and try to add a message to the thread instead of making a new one.
 - setup last update date and schedule to update confluence space with log in db
 - store embeds in database
 - create new vector database nightly and on trigger from sql database